Commonly Asked Questions

 The 'Learn French With Alexa' YouTube channel is intended to be a free resource for people providing some basic French in fun, relaxed, convenient chunks.

-The 'Learn French With Alexa' website is for people who wish to take their French to the next level and really want to focus on learning the language to a high level.
+The 'Learn French With Alexa' website is for people who wish to take their French to the next level and really want to focus on achieving fluency.

 The website includes: